vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/README.md

 ## Introduction

-Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale, as your business needs change.
+**Cloud computing** is the delivery of computing **services** -- including servers, storage, databases, networking, software, analytics, and intelligence -- over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale, as your business needs change.

-Amazon EKS is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS.
+**Amazon EKS** is a managed Kubernetes service that makes it easy for you to run **Kubernetes** on AWS.
 Kubernetes offers automating deployment, scaling, and management of containerized applications.
-Adopting Kubernetes  ultimately accelerates business and saves costs under relatively high application workload.

-TiDB is an open-source distributed SQL database that supports HTAP workloads.
+**TiDB** is an open-source distributed SQL database that supports HTAP workloads.
 It provides users with a one-stop database solution, and helps improve scalability, availability and reliability for users' data storage systems.

 When deploying TiDB clusters on AWS EKS, users can gain all features provided by TiDB, while leverage the benefits of operating TiDB clusters on managed Kubernetes services.